Tattoo Numbing Cream β What Actually Works Safely?

 Active Ingredients: Lidocaine, Benzocaine & Tetracaine

-How to Apply Before Your Session
+How to Plan Use Before Your Session

 How Long Does Numbing Last?